Prephouse/protos/README.md

 The protocol buffers for our gRPCs are consolidated in this repository.
 Rather than run `protoc` directly, we utilize [Buf][buf] to compile the protocol buffers in a simple and standardized manner.
-The corresponding gRPC code (messages, stubs and so on) are generated into the `gen` folder under the respective programming language (e.g., gen/python would contain the Python code) and can then be used in the appropriate subsystems including the backend server and the analyzer engine.
+The corresponding gRPC code (messages, stubs and so on) are generated in the [gen](gen) folder under the respective programming language (e.g., gen/python would contain the Python implementation of the gRPC) and can then be used in the appropriate subsystems including the backend server and the analyzer engine.

 Our gRPC services are currently only generated and supported in Python.